Michael R. Jackson: Career

+Major works

 Awards and recognition

 In 2017, Jackson received a Jonathan Larson Grant from the American Theatre Wing and was one of 11 winners of the 2017 Lincoln Center Emerging Artist Award.
 He was also a Sundance Theatre Institute Composer Fellow and a 2016–2017 Dramatist Guild Fellow.

 Jackson was named one of the "Black Male Writers for our Time" by The New York Times in 2018.
 In 2019, he received a Whiting Award for drama and a Helen Merrill Award for Playwriting.
 In 2020, Jackson was awarded the Pulitzer Prize for Drama for A Strange Loop, becoming the first black musical theatre writer to win the award.
 He was also the winner of the Lambda Literary Award for Drama and a Fred Ebb Award for aspiring musical theatre songwriters.
 Additionally, Jackson received two Drama Desk Awards, two Obie Awards, two Outer Critics Circle Award Honors, and an Antonyo Award for Best Book for A Strange Loop.

 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named him among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".
+In 2022, Jackson was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Aviva Helena Neff.

-In March 2021 Jackson was awarded the Windham–Campbell Literature Prize for drama.
+In March 2021, Jackson was awarded the Windham–Campbell Literature Prize for drama.

 At the 75th Tony Awards, Jackson's musical A Strange Loop was nominated for 11 awards, winning Best Musical and Best Book of a Musical.